Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

 3. Answer these questions in your notes:
    - What information does the state file store about each resource?

+     - Resource IDs, ARNs, Public IPs, Metadata and etc

    - Why should you never manually edit the state file?

+      - If we edit it manually then terraform may get confused between the resources it can show the resources is created so it will not create the resources

    - Why should the state file not be committed to Git?
+       - because doing so can result in data loss or exposure of secrets stored in the state file
 ---

 ## Task 6: Modify, Plan, and Destroy
 1. Change the EC2 instance tag from `"TerraWeek-Day1"` to `"TerraWeek-Modified"` in your `main.tf`
 2. Run `terraform plan` and read the output carefully:
    - What do the `~`, `+`, and `-` symbols mean?
+     `~` this will show the changes/update has to be made in existing resources `+` the resources which is going to be added
+     `-` the resources which is going to delete/destroyed

    - Is this an in-place update or a destroy-and-recreate?
+     - its and in-place update (~)

 <img width="1482" height="522" alt="task-6 1" src="https://github.com/user-attachments/assets/ee5ad12f-2e97-4a2b-88d3-e55af45d898f" />